 Sleep and Athletic Performance

 When it comes to keeping athletes in top physical form, there are three pillars: training, nutrition and sleep.
-At Henry Ford Sleep Disorders Center, we have sleep medicine experts who specialize in helping athletes optimize their sleep.
+At Henry Ford Sleep Disorders Center, we have sleep medicine experts helping athletes optimize their sleep.

 How sleep affects athletic performance

 In order to perform at your best, your body needs to be in top shape.
 For that to be the case, you need to be well rested throughout your training and as you prepare for a big game or competition.
 Not getting adequate sleep can impact your performance in a number of ways, including:

 - Higher rates of injury: During deep sleep, the growth hormones necessary for muscle repair and recovery are secreted.
 Without adequate sleep, athletes are more likely to get injured.

 - Slower reaction time: Studies have shown that sleep-deprived individuals have slower reaction times.
 When winning is measured in milliseconds, you need to be able to react quickly and accurately.